JanusGraph/janusgraph/RELEASING.md

 Before any artifacts can be generated and vote can be made the version number will need to be updated in the pom.xml files.

+Make sure the latest support release version in `.github/workflows/docker-release.yml` is correct.

 #### Update configuration reference documentation

 ```Shell